geoddllc/ic-node-dashboard-grafana/readme.md

 - Grafana: Access Grafana at http://localhost:3000.
 Default login credentials are typically admin for both username and password.
 Configure Grafana by adding Prometheus as the data source and importing your Grafana dashboard configurations.

+## Adding Prometheus as a Data Source in Grafana

+To visualize the data collected by Prometheus, it's essential to configure Prometheus as a data source in Grafana.
+Follow these steps to add Prometheus as a data source:

+1. **Access Grafana**:
+   - Navigate to `http://localhost:3000` in your web browser to access the Grafana user interface.

+2. **Login**:
+   - Log in using your credentials.
+If you haven't changed them, the default username and password are both `admin`.

+3. **Open Data Sources Settings**:
+   - Click on the gear icon on the left sidebar to open the "Configuration" menu.
+   - Select "Data Sources".

+4. **Add Data Source**:
+   - Click on the "Add data source" button.
+   - Search for "Prometheus" in the data source list and select it.

+5. **Configure Prometheus Data Source**:
+   - In the "URL" field, enter the URL where Prometheus is accessible, typically `http://prometheus:9090` if you're using Docker's default network settings.
+   - Set the "Access" mode to "Browser" if Grafana should request the Prometheus instance directly from the client browser or "Server" if requests should go through the Grafana server backend.
+   - Leave other settings as default unless you have specific configurations you need to apply.

+6. **Save and Test**:
+   - Click "Save & Test" at the bottom of the page.
+Grafana will attempt to connect to the Prometheus data source.
+If configured correctly, you will see a message indicating that the data source is working.

 ## Importing Dashboard Configuration into Grafana

 To visualize the metrics collected by Prometheus, you need to import a pre-configured dashboard into Grafana.
 Follow these steps to import the `dashboard.json` file into your Grafana setup: